srijitseal/DILI/README.md

-# DILI - Drug-Induced Liver Injury Prediction
+# DILIPredictor - Drug-Induced Liver Injury Prediction

 ## Overview
 DILI is a comprehensive repository aimed at enhancing the early detection of Drug-Induced Liver Injury (DILI) through the integration of predicted in vivo and in vitro data.
 This project utilizes advanced machine learning models and chemical informatics to predict the likelihood of DILI for various compounds.